 A siren goes off behind you.
 That light was yellow, you are certain.
 The officer who comes to the window disagrees.
-She takes your license and registration, goes back to the squad car for an excruciating ten minutes, and returns with a citation.
+She takes your license and registration, goes back to the squad car for an excruciating 10 minutes, and returns with a citation.

 Getting a ticket is an imposition and an expensive lesson, especially if an insurance rate hike is included.
 But it's also often a criminal infraction, a category that covers a rather large amount of misconduct.

-Whether an offense is an infraction or misdemeanor is a matter of degree.
+Whether an offense is an infraction or a misdemeanor is a matter of degree.
 Criminal infractions are the least serious class of crimes, and they fall below misdemeanors, which are less serious than felonies.

 Infractions include things like moving violations and other low-level misconduct.
 Other names for infractions include petty offenses, violations, and (not to confuse things) petty misdemeanors.
 In general, the penalty for a criminal infraction is limited to a fine and doesn't lead to jail time.

-The most common type of infraction is a traffic violation, such as speeding, running a red light, and failing to signal a turn.
+The most common type of infraction is a traffic violation, such as speeding, running a red light, or failing to signal a turn.
 (More serious vehicular offenses, like driving under the influence or a hit-and-run, are considered crimes and carry the potential for time behind bars if convicted.)
 In addition to driving infractions, jaywalking, loitering and, in some jurisdictions, possession of small amounts of marijuana (in states where it's illegal) are other examples of criminal infractions.

 Although a stop for an infraction isn't as serious as a criminal arrest, it could give the police an opportunity to escalate the stop into an arrest or search, which could lead to more serious charges.